 Garlic Lover's Vegetable Stir Fry shown on serving plate with chopsticks.

-This simple Vegetable Stir-Fry (for Garlic Lovers) is a recipe I’ve been making for years, and even if you don’t have a wok, stir frying is a simple way to turn out great-tasting vegetables from very few ingredients.
-And this garlic and vegetable stir fry recipe has been a favorite summer side dish for me for years, so I’m featuring it as my Friday Favorites pick for this week.
+This simple Vegetable Stir Fry is perfect for garlic lovers, and this is a recipe I’ve been making for years!
+Even if you don’t have a wok, stir frying is a simple way to turn out great-tasting vegetables using just a few ingredients.
+And this garlic and vegetable stir fry recipe is a favorite summer side dish for me, so I’m featuring it as my Friday Favorites pick this week.

-This fun way to cook summer vegetables was originally inspired by the last few vegetables I picked from my garden, and when I had a big vegetable garden I used to make this every summer Now I buy veggies from the Farmers Market to make this recipe, or sometimes I get garden produce from friends or family members.
+This fun recipe was first inspired by the last few vegetables I picked from my garden one year.
+And when I had a big vegetable garden I used to make this every summer!
+Now I make the mixed veggie stir fry with vegetables from the Farmers Market.
+Or sometimes I’m lucky enough to get garden produce from friends or family members!

-I used a combination of eggplant, zucchini, and yellow squash, but you can easily make this with just one of those ingredients.
-And if it’s not garden season, see below about how to vary the recipe to use other vegetables so this can be a tasty way to make a garlicky vegetable side dish any time of year!
+I used a combination of eggplant, zucchini, yellow squash, and onion for this recipe.
+But you can definitely make this with just one or two of those ingredients.
+And if it’s not garden season, see below about how to vary the recipe with other vegetables to make a tasty vegetable stir-fry dish any time of year!

 What ingredients do you need?